iotaledger/goshimmer/docs/implementation_design/plugin.md

 )
 ```

 You can add plugin simply by calling `Plugin()` method of the newly created plugin and passing the argument further.
 An example group definition is presented below.
-When it's added, the plugin is correctly added and will be run when GoShimmer starts/
+When it's added, the plugin is correctly added and will be run when GoShimmer starts.

 ```go
 var Core = node.Plugins(